Followers

 Manifest Destiny

-Adams's tenure as Secretary of State was, as one would expect, with someone groomed for the job since the age of fourteen—outstanding.
-He worked diligently with Spain to resolve the long-term dispute over America's western and southwestern borders.
-The Spanish Minister Onis agreed Spain would give up its claims to lands east of the Mississippi River.
-For his part, Adams decided the United States would forgo claims to Texas.
+Adams's tenure as Secretary of State was, as one would expect, outstanding—especially for someone groomed for the job since the age of fourteen.
+He worked diligently with Spain to resolve the long-standing dispute over America's western and southwestern borders.
+The Spanish Minister Onis agreed that Spain would relinquish its claims to lands east of the Mississippi River.
+For his part, Adams decided that the United States would forgo its claims to Texas.
 The two settled on a boundary drawn from the Atlantic to the Pacific Ocean.
-Years of dispute were settled by the signing of what was called the Adams-Onis Transcontinental Treaty.
+Years of dispute were resolved by the signing of what was called the Adams-Onis Transcontinental Treaty.

-In 1818, he also settled the northern frontier dispute with Great Britain, establishing the 49th parallel all the way to the Rocky Mountains.
+In 1818, he also resolved the northern frontier dispute with Great Britain, establishing the 49th parallel all the way to the Rocky Mountains.

 The Monroe Doctrine

-Adams was a principal driver of the US policy on foreign interference in the Western Hemisphere.
+Adams was a principal driver of U.S. policy on foreign interference in the Western Hemisphere.
 This is his key role in my novel, The Lafayette Circle.
-Instead of a joint US-British proclamation regarding European powers and the Spanish territories in America, he convinced President James Monroe to go it alone.
-The letter he helped craft to Congress in late 1823 and promulgated in 1824 was a stern warning to those hoping to pick up some loose change as the former colonies seemed ripe for the picking to certain powers.
-What later became known as The Monroe Doctrine was intended to protect the newly independent lands from recolonization and became the cornerstone of US foreign policy for more than one hundred years.
+Rather than a joint U.S.-British proclamation addressing European powers and the Spanish territories in America, he persuaded President James Monroe to act independently.
+The letter he helped craft to Congress in late 1823 and issued in 1824 served as a stern warning to those wishing to capitalize on the former colonies that seemed ripe for the picking by certain powers.
+What later became known as The Monroe Doctrine aimed to protect the newly independent lands from recolonization and established the cornerstone of U.S. foreign policy for over one hundred years.

 James Monroe